Holistic Pet Health & Nutrition

 Can puppies eat paneer safely?

-Puppies under 6 months should avoid paneer entirely due to their developing digestive systems and higher sensitivity to rich, fatty foods.
-Their lactase enzyme production is also still stabilizing, making dairy-related upset more likely and potentially more severe.
+Puppies under 6 months should avoid paneer entirely.
+Their digestive systems are still developing and more sensitive to rich, fatty foods, and their lactase production is still stabilising, making dairy-related upset more likely and more severe.

 How do I know if my dog is lactose intolerant?